leitzzz/tg_bot/README.md

 Just clone the repo and next:

+1. Create a .env file in the directory root with the example data given in .env.sample file.

-docker build -t tg_bot .
+2. Build the docker image with: docker build -t tg_bot .

-Next you can create a docker container:
+3. Next you can create a docker container:

 docker run --name my-tg-bot -it -dp 8000:8000 tg_bot

+You can test if is working making a curl request for example:

+curl -H "Accept: application/json" -X POST http://x.x.x.x:8000/send-msg -d '{"chat_id": "1000000", "content": "Say hello to my little friend.
+PD: Tony Montana."}'

 Enjoy!